lmeyer2/coreclr-wiki/Building-and-Running-CoreCLR-on-Linux.md

 ellismg@linux:~/git/coreclr$ ./build.sh
 ```

-After the build is completed, there should be three files placed in ```binaries/Product/amd64/debug```:
+After the build is completed, there should some files placed in ```binaries/Product/linux.x64.debug```.
+The ones we are interested in are:

 * ```corerun```: The command line host.
 This program loads and starts the CoreCLR runtime and passes the managed program you want to run to it.
 * ```libcoreclr.so```: The CoreCLR runtime itself.
-* ```libmscordaccore.so```: The DAC, a component that helps interface debuggers to CoreCLR.
-This is unused for now but will eventually be used by our SOS support on Linux.

 In order to keep everything tidy, let's create a new directory for the runtime and copy the runtime and corerun into it.

 ```
 ellismg@linux:~/git/coreclr$ mkdir -p ~/coreclr-demo/runtime
-ellismg@linux:~/git/coreclr$ cp binaries/Product/amd64/debug/corerun ~/coreclr-demo/runtime
+ellismg@linux:~/git/coreclr$ cp binaries/Product/linux.x64.debug/corerun ~/coreclr-demo/runtime
-ellismg@linux:~/git/coreclr$ cp binaries/Product/amd64/debug/libcoreclr.so ~/coreclr-demo/runtime
+ellismg@linux:~/git/coreclr$ cp binaries/Product/linux.x64.debug/libcoreclr.so ~/coreclr-demo/runtime
 ```

 Today, we don't support building the managed components of the runtime on Linux yet, so you'll need to have a Windows machine with clones of both the CoreCLR and CoreFX projects.